WealthStone Inc. Makes New Investment in SPDR Nuveen Barclays Municipal Bond ETF (NYSEARCA:TFI)

 WealthStone Inc. bought a new position in shares of SPDR Nuveen Barclays Municipal Bond ETF (NYSEARCA:TFI) during the first quarter, HoldingsChannel reports.
 The fund bought 5,000 shares of the company’s stock, valued at approximately $258,000.

-Other institutional investors have also modified their holdings of the company.
-Freedman Financial Associates Inc. bought a new stake in shares of SPDR Nuveen Barclays Municipal Bond ETF in the fourth quarter worth $31,000.
-Captrust Financial Advisors grew its stake in shares of SPDR Nuveen Barclays Municipal Bond ETF by 160.2% in the fourth quarter.
-Captrust Financial Advisors now owns 739 shares of the company’s stock worth $39,000 after purchasing an additional 455 shares during the last quarter.
-Parallel Advisors LLC grew its stake in shares of SPDR Nuveen Barclays Municipal Bond ETF by 54.6% in the first quarter.
-Parallel Advisors LLC now owns 920 shares of the company’s stock worth $48,000 after purchasing an additional 325 shares during the last quarter.
-US Bancorp DE grew its stake in shares of SPDR Nuveen Barclays Municipal Bond ETF by 33.3% in the first quarter.
-US Bancorp DE now owns 1,025 shares of the company’s stock worth $53,000 after purchasing an additional 256 shares during the last quarter.
-Finally, Wealthcare Capital Management LLC bought a new stake in shares of SPDR Nuveen Barclays Municipal Bond ETF in the first quarter worth $66,000.
-76.08% of the stock is currently owned by institutional investors.
+Several other hedge funds and other institutional investors also recently bought and sold shares of the business.
+Financial Engines Advisors L.L.C. grew its stake in shares of SPDR Nuveen Barclays Municipal Bond ETF by 6.2% during the first quarter.
+Financial Engines Advisors L.L.C. now owns 1,006,899 shares of the company’s stock worth $52,016,000 after buying an additional 58,907 shares during the last quarter.
+JPMorgan Chase & Co. boosted its position in SPDR Nuveen Barclays Municipal Bond ETF by 7.5% during the fourth quarter.
+JPMorgan Chase & Co. now owns 286,337 shares of the company’s stock valued at $15,030,000 after acquiring an additional 19,857 shares during the last quarter.
+Cullen Frost Bankers Inc. boosted its position in SPDR Nuveen Barclays Municipal Bond ETF by 24.3% during the first quarter.
+Cullen Frost Bankers Inc. now owns 191,481 shares of the company’s stock valued at $9,892,000 after acquiring an additional 37,435 shares during the last quarter.
+Reby Advisors LLC bought a new stake in SPDR Nuveen Barclays Municipal Bond ETF during the fourth quarter valued at $6,342,000.
+Finally, Bank of New York Mellon Corp bought a new stake in SPDR Nuveen Barclays Municipal Bond ETF during the fourth quarter valued at $5,912,000.
+76.08% of the stock is currently owned by hedge funds and other institutional investors.

 Shares of TFI opened at $52.15 on Tuesday.
 The firm’s fifty day moving average price is $52.07.
 SPDR Nuveen Barclays Municipal Bond ETF has a 12 month low of $51.34 and a 12 month high of $52.74.